Roman Anin: Career

 Anin's journalistic career began in 2006, in the sports department of the Novaya Gazeta newspaper.
 In 2008, he started working in the investigation department of Novaya Gazeta.
 In 2010, Anin graduated from the MSU Faculty of Journalism, admission to which was connected with the desire to become a football commentator.
 He also studied at the Institute of Oriental Studies of the Russian Academy of Sciences as a Ph.D. candidate in global economics.

 Since 2009, Anin has been working with the International Consortium of Investigative Journalists and the Organized Crime and Corruption Reporting Project.
 He is also teaches students at the Higher School of Economics in Moscow, Russia.
 In 2018–2019, Anin studied under the John S. Knight Journalism Fellowships at Stanford programme.

 In 2020, Anin launched the iStories investigative outlet.
 As part of his investigative activities, he collaborated with Reuters, The Guardian, and the BBC.
 While the main investigation in which Anin was involved is the Panama Papers case, he himself considers his most important investigation to be the investigation into the Russian intelligence generals of the Federal Security Service (FSB).

 On 20 August 2021, Roman Anin, IStories and five journalists were labelled as "foreign agents" in Russia.
-The day before, the Telegram messaging app blocked Anin's account without explaining the reasons.
+The day before, the Russian messaging app Telegram blocked Anin's account without explaining the reasons.

+On 17 June 2024, a Moscow court issued an arrest warrant for Anin on a charge of spreading "false information" about the Russian armed forces in Ukraine.
+Russia's Interior Ministry added Anin to its wanted list.